fingerprintjs/fingerprintjs-pro-react/examples/next/README.md

-This example demonstrates the usage of Fingerprint Pro inside Next classic approach.
+This example demonstrates the usage of Fingerprint Pro inside the Next.js `pages` directory (classic approach).

 ## Setting up
 To try out this example, you need to get your public API key first.